How to Learn Stock Market Trading?

 Strong Fundamental Stocks:

-The companies which are fundamentally strong, by having good performance over the past years, are called fundamentally strong stocks.
+Companies that have demonstrated strong performance over the past years are referred to as fundamentally strong stocks.
 These stocks are well known as highly stable stocks capable of generating consistent returns over time.

 High Volatility Stocks: